 “Having had the ability to go to Guatemala was a tremendously transformative experience that challenged me to contextualize the varied struggles that women face in the country and further inspire me to continue solidarity work here in the U.S.”

-Deepening the political education of members of U.S. activists, who travel to Guatemala, engage with Guatemalan movements, and bring those lessons home for critical cross-border solidarity.
+Political education for U.S. organizers who engage with Guatemalan movements and bring lessons home for critical cross-border solidarity

-Our delegations are made up of activists who are interested in integrating international solidarity into their local organizing.
+Delegates are activists who are interested in integrating international solidarity into their local organizing.
 We support participants to connect learnings to their own political work through interactive workshops and guided opportunities for reflection.
 Participants return home with a deepened understanding and practice of solidarity, equipped with new resources to effectively and strategically stand with Guatemalan human rights and environmental defenders as an international community that continues to work for social change from within the U.S.

 2017: Women and the work of liberation in Guatemala